TecXCTO/TecXBC/README.md

-# 🚀 My Blockchain Project
+# 🚀 TecX Blockchain Project
 A simple blockchain implementation using Python, Flask, and Proof-of-Work.

 ## Features